-- ii.
-No reimbursement will be made for expenses that, in the judgment of CARB are not reasonable or do not comply with the Grant Agreement. - iii.
-The maximum amount of this Grant is up to \$\\\\\.
-Under
+II.
+No reimbursement will be made for expenses that, in the judgment of CARB are not reasonable or do not comply with the Grant Agreement.

-- iv.
-The budget for this grant is shown in Exhibit\\\\\. - B. Earned Interest, Returned and Recaptured funds: "Earned interest" means any interest generated from Program funds provided to the Grantee and held in an interest-bearing account.
+- no circumstance will ARB reimburse the Grantee for more than this amount.
+A written Grant Agreement amendment is required whenever there is a change to the amount of this grant. - iv.
+The budget for this grant is shown in Exhibit - B. Earned Interest, Returned and Recaptured funds: "Earned interest" means any interest generated from Program funds provided to the Grantee and held in an interest-bearing account.
 The Grantee shall reinvest all earned interest on Community Air Grant Funds into their program.
 "Returned funds" or "Recaptured funds" are funds provided under this Grant Award that are expended by the Grantee but subsequently returned to the Grantee either voluntarily or through enforcement action.
 All such funds must be reinvested in the Community Air grant program. - i.
 Such funds must be reported to CARB. - ii.
 The Grantee must maintain accounting records (e.g. general ledger) that tracks interest earned and expended on program, as follows: - 1.
 The calculation of interest must be based on an average daily balance or some other reasonable and demonstrable method; - 2.
-The methodology for tracking earned interest must ensure that it is separately identifiable from interest earned program funds; - 3.
-The methodology for calculating earned interest must be consistent with how it is calculated for the Grantee's other fiscal programs; and - iii.
+The methodology for tracking earned interest must ensure that it is separately identifiable from interest earned program funds; - The methodology for calculating earned interest must be consistent with how it is calculated for the Grantee's other fiscal programs; and - iii.
 Such funds must be fully liquidated or returned to CARB by completion of the program or by March 30, 2021, whichever comes first.
 Grantee shall report all such funds to CARB annually until complete liquidation or return of funds or March 30, 2021, whichever comes first. - iv.
 Documentation of expenditure made on those funds or returned to CARB must be: - 1.
 Retained for a minimum of three years after it is generated; and - 2.
 Provided to CARB in Annual Reports and Final Report. - C. Eligible Costs: Administrative (Indirect) and Direct costs will be reimbursable with Community Air Grant Funds. - i.
 Administrative costs may account for not more than twenty (20) percent of the awarded Air Grant Funds.
 Consistent with best practices for project administration, administrative costs are defined as: Indirect costs that are not tied directly or solely to the project, such as: distributed administration, non-project related contracts or subscriptions, rent, phones, printing, or mailing services not associated with staff working on the project, or any other costs that are not directly and fully incurred to support the grant.